 If a member is repaying a loan early, the SG should return a part of the interest.
 However, this can be complicated, when parts of a month have to be calculated.
-To keep it simple, it is easier to pay one month's interest back for each full month the loan is paid back early, which will encourage early repayment.
+To keep it simple, it is easier to pay 1/3 of interest if they repay the loan at least one month before the agreed deadline.
+This is not exactly accurate, but it is a simple way to estimate the amount to be returned and it encourages early repayment.